- Introduction

 -

-In the Databases section on the right, select the DB identifier of the Aurora MySQL instance you are replicating.
+In the Databases section on the right, select the DB identifier of the MySQL instance you are replicating.

 -